resbaz/lessons/authorea/08_collaborativeEditing/collaborating.md

 ##### Challenge

 Lock a section of your manuscript and see if your co-author can edit it or not from their computer.
-Initiate a chat and incourge your co-author to edit the manuscript.
+Initiate a chat and encourage your co-author to edit the manuscript.
 Click on the history tab and see what your co-author did.

 ----
 Next up is [commenting on a manuscript](../09_commenting/commenting.md)